 Wooden

-Wooden bar stools are a classic material option that complements any architectural theme, whether contemporary, modern, rustic, minimalist, etc. When it comes to material composition, wooden bar stools are long-lasting and affordable, making them a favorite pick.
+Wooden bar stools are a classic material option that complements any architectural theme, whether contemporary, modern, rustic, minimalist, etc. Regarding material composition, wooden products are long-lasting and affordable, making them a favorite pick.

-A round wooden bar stool is common in bars and cafés, but it is also widely known in homes.
+A round wooden seat style is common in bars and cafés, but it is also widely known in homes.
 The rustic finish and simplistic design harmonize well with the kitchen or dining space, creating a warm and inviting atmosphere.

 The wooden surface, on the other hand, is a bit hard, making it ideal for sitting for a limited duration only.
 However, soft cushions can be added to the seat for additional comfort.